mishapadidar/alpha_particle_opt/lab_notebook.md

 # Lab Notebook

 ## TODO:
+- use subprocesses to catch the seg fault
 - Implement SAA option for sampling routine
 - Determine if we should use aspect constraint or fixed minor radius
   - Switch back to RZFourier representation